ColinFX/pytorch-practice/housing-linear/README.md

 For evaluating the best trained model, execute `python3 -m evaluate`

-For searching best learning_rate, execute `python3 -m search_hyperparams`
+For searching best learning_rate, execute `python3 -m search_hyperparams` and then `python3 -m synthesize_results` to see the synthesized result